autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 In the PAS model self-bonded stake has a different risk profile to delegated stake _because it provides loss absorbing capital in the case of a slashing event_.
 For this reason, Liquid Newton is only minted for delegated stake to ensure validator Liquid Newton has a uniform risk profile.

 {{% alert title="Note" %}}
-Self-bonding stake by a validator puts "skin in the game" and is a public commitment to the operational integrity of a validator node by a validator operator.
+By self-bonding stake, a validator puts "skin in the game" because this constitutes a public commitment to the operational integrity of the validator node by its operator.
 Potential stake delegators can use the amount of self-bonded stake of a validator as a decision factor when conducting due diligence before staking.
 {{% /alert %}}

 ## Staking rewards